sparkbox/standard/security/verified-commits.md

 ## Capturing Status

 You'll need to capture your "Verified" label on Github to submit it as verification of compliance with our security policy.
+If you already have a recent commit (the last week or so) in a repo on Github, take a screenshot and use that as your status.
+If you don't have a recent Github commit, you can use the repo below.

 There is a [dedicated repo](https://github.com/sparkbox/gpg-verification) for capturing the status of your verified commits.
 It's easy to generate a commit to screenshot by following these steps:

 1. Clone the repo: `git clone git@github.com:sparkbox/gpg-verification.git`.